 Tip: The highest wire string is 5th octave G

 What kind of strings should I use on my harp?

 This depends largely on what type of harp you own, and in what situations you play it.
 Nylon strings tend to sound very bright in tone, they are cheaper, and have a very long lifespan.
-Because they last a longer, many harpists use Nylon in the 1st and/or 2nd octaves.
-Many lever harps often use Nylon strings in all the octaves.
+Because they last longer, many harpists use nylon in the 1st and, sometimes, 2nd octaves.
+Many lever harps use nylon strings in all the octaves.
 If you own a different brand of harp, please consult with the manufacturer before changing the string type, to make sure that the string gauges are similar to those that were sold with your harp.